 Boxcar Social is a must-visit local chain that offers a little more than coffee.
 Nestled in a historical building with beautiful architectural details tempting you to stay in, it features a stunning owl mural on its back wall, painted by Vancouver-based artist John James.

 The meticulous baristas whip up expert brews, but if you’re looking for something different, this Boxcar location also boasts a daytime slow bar.
 You can indulge in espresso flights for more of a connoisseur experience.
 Paired with pastries and other snacks from local bakeries, you can’t go wrong here.
 4 Boulton Ave.

-Can’t-miss coffee spot #5: Merchants of Green Coffee
+Can’t-miss coffee spot #4: Jimmy's Coffee

 Getting to Riverside

 Queen subway station, then take the 501 Queen streetcar eastbound